HarperDB/template-redirector/README.md

 ## Overview

 The Redirector is a Harper component built to handle large-scale redirect needs.
 It enhances the performance and scalability of existing redirector applications, supporting use cases that require hundreds of thousands to millions of redirects.
+See below [Performance](#performance-test-results) for test results.

 ### What is Harper